hasanike/ReadMe-Generator/sampleReadMe.md

 ## Tests
 yes

+## License
+ This project is licensed under the MIT license

 ## Questions
-If you have any questions, you can email me at: gk.
+If you have any questions, you can email me at: g.
-If you want to see more of my work, please visit my Github at: [gk](https://github.com/gk)
+If you want to see more of my work, please visit my Github at: [f](https://github.com/f)